auth0-samples/auth0-angularjs-samples/03-Calling-an-API/README.md

-# Auth0 AngularJS User Profile
+# Auth0 AngularJS Calling an API

-This sample demonstrates how to get a user's profile using Auth0 in an AngularJS application.
+This sample demonstrates how to make secure calls to an API after authenticating a user with Auth0.
 The sample get its dependencies from npm and a small Node.js server is provided to run the application.

 ## Getting Started